Keerthi285820/engineering-prompts/README.md

   ```text
   "Set up a CI/CD pipeline to automatically run Keploy tests as part of the deployment process.
 Include configuration for GitHub Actions or Jenkins to run tests whenever new code is pushed to the repository."
   ```
-  - How would you build a scream detection system that runs in the background on mobile devices and sends alerts in emergencies?
+ - How would you design a resume builder app that takes user input and generates a downloadable PDF in different templates?